- With OneDrive, you can easily sync your data and personal files with your cloud service.

 Sometimes, various apps and programs may prevent your OneDrive app from syncing your files and folders and even cause it to crash.

-Because of this the safest solution is to clean boot your computer in order to use only a minimum set of drivers and programs.
+Because of this, the safest solution is to clean and boot your computer to use only a minimum set of drivers and programs.

 OneDrive also has file size limitations.
-This means that you can’t sync a file or folder that’s larger than 10GB.
-If the problematic folder is larger than 10GB, you need to compress it using some of the file compression tools listed in this guide.
+This means you can’t sync a file or folder larger than 10GB.
+If the problematic folder is more significant than 10GB, you must compress it using some of the file compression tools listed in this guide.

 We hope that one of these solutions helped you solve the sync issue with OneDrive.
-Let us know in the comments area below which one worked the best for you.
+Let us know in the comments below which worked best for you.